 After taking it

-Keep Physeptone where children cannot reach it.
+Keep medicines where children cannot reach them.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

 Keep it in the blister pack until it is time to take them.

 Return any unused or expired medicine to your pharmacist.

 PHYSEPTONE are white, uncoated, round, biconvex tablets, scored on one side.
 Available in blister packs of 20 tablets.

 Each PHYSEPTONE tablet contains methadone hydrochloride 10 mg.

 34-36 Chandos Street,